filecoin-project/fvm-docs/docs/index.md

 ### Decentralized, verifiable computation

-FVM enables both computation and storage under a single roof.
+The FVM enables both computation and storage under a single roof.
 Imagine being able to apply a computation on data, incentivizing its execution all the way to the end, and certifying that the result AND the output are verifiably correct.
 Imagine being able to link all of that to the Dataverse and tokenization of datasets.

 ### Dataverse and Data DAOs